patilkrunal/aitecell/README.md

 - [ ] add descriiption to event types, add quotation in event types
 - [ ] scroll up button, link to copyright ecell name
 - [ ] revamp teamp section with past batch as well
+- [ ] add a section for headlines to be displayed below the latest updates (create event insance for this and for newsletter as well).